-- The AF-assist beam does not fire when [1: AF operation] is set to [Servo AF]. - The AF-assist beam does not fire when Touch AF is used (when [1]: Touch Shutter] is set to [Disable]). - When you are using an external flash unit, either the camera or the flash unit fires an AF-assist beam as needed.
-However, only the camera's AF-assist beam fires when you are using a Speedlite 90EX, Macro Ring Lite, or Macro Twin Lite. - A small series of flashes is fired even if you set the external flash's AF-assist beam emission method in the Personal Functions to infrared AF-assist beam firing.
-To disable AF-assist beam firing, set [1]: AF-assist beam firing] to [Disable] (201).
+- The AF-assist beam does not fire when [: AF operation] is set to [Servo AFI. - When you are using an external flash unit, either the camera or the flash unit fires an AF-assist beam as needed.
+However, only the camera's AF-assist beam fires when you are using a Speedlite 90EX, Macro Ring Lite, or Macro Twin Lite.

-Focus range with the AF-assist beam is generally no more than 3.5 m/11.5 ft.
+• Focus range with the AF-assist beam is generally no more than 3.5 m/11.5 ft.